kfox/gradus/README.md

 * On the page we see two treble clefs of 11 bars, fits within 1100px width max.
 * Provides one hardcoded canctus firmus in treble clef using whole notes on the bottom staff
 * Allows input of counterpoint (top staff) by mouse, directly on the staff.
-You can input on any bar, not limited to "the next empty place"
+You can input on any bar, not limited to "the next empty place" (but will this cause problems with the "hyper-gradus" as described below?)
 * Allows notes to be clicked and dragged to be moved up or down on the stave (not left/right though, fuck that) as well as deleted somehow (click to select and then hit delete button? drag off the staves?)
 * Press play to hear the two voices from the start in shitty midi (ideally bind spacebar to play/stop) — as the notes are played, they are highlighted.
 * After note input, writes the resultant interval above the canctus firmus stave in a small font to help you out (see the book for what this looks like)